-Schedule: The GSMFC economist will provide periodical updates about the data collection and analysis of the various economic tasks.
+Schedule: GSMFC will continue to work to obtain funding with the goal of retaining a permanent economist.
 This is an ongoing activity.

-Task B20: Compilation of Metadata (Goal 2, Objective 5) (F)
+Task B22: Compilation of Metadata (Goal 2, Objective 5) (F)

 Objective: Compile metadata from the FIN partners for inclusion into a metadata database.